kuhnandrasgabor/CV/generated/graphics-oriented_output_en.md

 <img src="../images/profile.jpg" alt="profile_picture" width="200">

+## Objectives & Aspirations

+* Long-term career in a field aligned with my passions
+* Clear opportunities for growth and advancement
+* Work-life balance with remote work or flexible hours
+* Competitive compensation
+* Involvement in meaningful and engaging projects
+* Opportunities for continuous learning and professional development
+* A balance of autonomy and collaborative teamwork

 # Professional experience

 I'm a professional with over a decade of diverse experience spanning various fields, ranging from **machine learning** and **web development** through **3D visualizations** to professional **photography**.